Guide To Visiting The North Rim of the Grand Canyon

 Did you know that the North Rim of the Grand Canyon is visited 90% less than the South Rim?

-The Grand Canyon is so massive that driving from the South Rim to the North Rim takes over four and a half hours.
-The drive from the South Rim to the North Rim is about 220 miles.
-If you were to hike from the North Rim to the South Rim, it is a 21-mile trek.
+The Grand Canyon is so massive that driving from the South Rim to the North Rim takes over four and a half hours and covers about 220 miles.

 Hiking the North Rim of the Gand Canyon

-Hiking at the North Rim
+Hiking along the North Rim.

-1. Bright Angel Point Trail
+Bright Angel Point:

 • Distance: 0.5-mile (roundtrip)